csc-training/summerschool/exercise-instructions.md

 ### Hybrid MPI+OpenMP

-For hybrid MPI+OpenMP programs it is recommended to specify explicitly number of nodes, number of MPI tasks per node (pure OpenMP programs as special case with one task per node), and number of cores reserved for threading.
+For hybrid MPI+OpenMP programs it is recommended to specify explicitly number of nodes, number of MPI tasks per node (pure OpenMP programs as special case with one node and one task per node), and number of cores reserved for threading.
 The number of nodes is specified with `--nodes` (for most of the exercises you should use only a single node), number of MPI tasks **per node** with `--ntasks-per-node`, and number of cores reserved for threading with `--cpus-per-task`.
 The actual number of threads is specified with `OMP_NUM_THREADS` environment variable.